liferay/alloy-ui/README.md

 # Alloy UI

-Alloy is a UI metaframework that provides a consistent and simple API for building web applications across allthree levels of the browser: structure, style and behavior.
+Alloy is a UI framework built on top of YUI3 that provides a simple API for building high scalable applications.

 It incorporates three design languages: HTML, CSS, and JavaScript.